cisco-ce/roomos.cisco.com/doc/MTR/GetStartedMTR.md

 <img src="/doc/images/MTR/HomeScreen.png" style="width: 500px" />

-There are four buttons on the home screen.
+There are three or four buttons on the home screen, depending on the device.
 Tap them to:

 * **Meet now**.
 Find a contact in your directory and start a call.
 * **Whiteboard**.
 Open the Microsoft whiteboard and get creative.
 (Board Pro and Desk Pro)